How to Become an Electrician in Connecticut

 Apprenticeship Options and Requirements

-Through an apprenticeship program, students can learn through classroom instruction and work for pay at the same time.
-In Connecticut, you can take on an apprenticeship through either a local union or work as a non-union apprentice.
-Joint Apprenticeship & Training Committees (JATC) are union organizations that offer apprenticeship programs provided by the International Brotherhood of Electrical Workers (IBEW) and National Electrical Contractors Association (NECA).
-To join a JATC you must be at least 18, have a driver’s license, have a high school diploma or equivalent, have reliable transportation, pass an aptitude test, pass high school algebra and pass a drug test.
-There are two main JATCs in Connecticut: The Local Union 488 JATC in Monroe and the Local Union 90 JATC in Wallingford.
+To join a JATC, applicants must be at least 18 years old, have a driver’s license, hold a high school diploma or equivalent, have reliable transportation, pass an aptitude test, complete high school algebra, and pass a drug test.
+The two main JATCs in Connecticut are Local Union 488 JATC in Monroe and Local Union 90 JATC in Wallingford.

 Also, to join an apprenticeship, you will need to register as an apprentice with the state of Connecticut.